How we plan and develop our projects

 AWE understands the high value placed on the environment of the Mid West by landowners, community members and other stakeholders.
 We are committed to protecting these values, and undertake rigorous risk assessments as part of project planning and in preparation for seeking project approvals.

-AWE prepares approvals documentation in accordance with legislated approvals processes administered by the Department of Mines and Petroleum, the Environmental Protection Authority and other government agencies.
+AWE prepares approvals documentation in accordance with legislated approvals processes administered by the Department of Mines, Industry Regulation and Safety, the Environmental Protection Authority and other government agencies.

 Before AWE begins a proposal to develop a project we complete the following: